strategineer/personal-website/content/blog/2024-11-08/index.md

     - Set expectations for the sorts of feedback you're willing/hoping to get.
       - Describing parts of the map that you're particularly curious about might help.
     - Worst case: you share your map with the world and nothing happens.
 If the stars align, someone will take the time to play through your map and give you feedback.

+That's about it for now.

+I'll post here again once I've got a new map to show.
+I hope that this process helps me get there.